 Ableton Link is a syncing protocol that can sync playback of your MPC with Ableton Live (and any other Link enabled device or software, e.g. some iPad apps etc) over a network connection.
 This is done via ethernet or wifi or even via an USB-ethernet adapter.

 Ableton Live Control Mode is a special MPC mode that allows you to directly control a running installation of Ableton Live, so you can launch clips and scenes, mixer parameters and a variety of other functions.
 It effectively turns the MPC into a very basic Ableton Push.
-Currently the MPC Key does not support Ableton Live Control (it has not been confirmed why).
+Currently the MPC Key models do not support Ableton Live Control (it has not been confirmed why).

 Comparison: Portability & Size

 If you’re like me, you probably already have a studio stuffed to the brim with samplers, synths, computers and keyboards, so an increasingly important buying factor for many these days is the footprint of any gear you buy.
 Where is is going to live?
 The MPC One Plus and MPC Live II are very desktop friendly, they can tuck into small spaces or sit comfortably on a floor stand.
 The MPC X SE and MPC Key 61 not so much!
 If you go for these larger MPCs then it’s probably going to become the centrepiece of your studio – and once it’s in place all your other gear has to fit around it!
+The MPC Key 37 is more compact tan the 61 but will still require decent amount of desk space, but ultimately it’s pretty well designed, with the extra wheels placed above the keys rather than to the edge, ensuring the width of the unit is not much wider than the 37 keys.

 If you’re often carrying your MPC around, then portability is an important factor – the smaller and lighter the better, especially if the MPC can sneak its way into a laptop bag.
 Here, the MPC One Plus is the clear winner and at 2.1kg and 27cm wide it’s a similar weight and size as a 16″ MacBook Pro.
 The MPC Live II at 3.38kg and 41cm wide is probably still within the limit of being considered portable, although it’s nearly 0.7kg heavier than the original MPC Live.